-If you want to learn how to prune and grow Clematis to produce big, beautiful flowers all summer long, this guide has all of the information you need.
+If you want to learn how to grow and prune Clematis to produce big, beautiful flowers all summer long, this Clematis care guide has all of the information you need.

 I have come to the realization that I am a little obsessed with Clematis.